teal-language/tl/docs/tutorial.md

    close: function(File): boolean, string end

--- an arrayrecord: a record which doubles as a record and an array local record TreeNode<T>
+-- a record can doubles as a record and an array, by declaring an array interface local record TreeNode<T> is {TreeNode<T>}
-   {TreeNode<T>}
    item: T
 end
 ```